CONSULTING » Decking boards » saw blade

 For tropical hardwoods like those we stock, the saw blade should have a medium to high number of teeth.
 This gives you a relatively clean cross-section of the planks when you cut them at the end.
 On the other hand, you still have enough feed force to split a plank lengthways.
 This can happen if your patio area cannot be covered with whole planks alone or you have to narrow the planks for the facing.

-This causes less friction and heat when sawing, since only the teeth are in contact with the wood when cutting.
-This also prevents the blade from jamming in the saw cut when sawing (see picture).
-The advantage of wider "set" teeth compared to set teeth is the longer service life (less grinding required).
-Therefore, especially with hardwood, wider teeth should be preferred to the set version.
+This causes less friction and heat when sawing, as only the teeth are in contact with the wood when cutting.
+It also prevents the blade from jamming in the saw line when sawing (see image).
+The advantage of wider "mounted" teeth compared to set teeth is the longer service life (less grinding required).
+Therefore, especially for hardwood, wider teeth should be preferred to the set variant.

 There are different types of tooth shapes and their arrangement on the blade.
 The most common tooth shapes on HM saw blades include, for example, alternating teeth, trapezoidal teeth or trapezoidal flat teeth.
 The correct tooth shape depends on the application.